 Al Mrzab serves traditional Emirati cuisine alongside dishes from other countries in the region.
 The restaurant is usually quite busy, so be prepared to book a table or wait.

-Yadoo means Granny in the Emirati dialect and ‘Yadoo’s House’ brings you all the warmth and wholesomeness that you could predict from a place with such a name.
+Yadoo means Granny in the Emirati dialect, and โYadooโs Houseโ brings you all the warmth and wholesomeness you could predict from a place with such a name.
+Portions are large, and the price is very respectable.

-A great spot for breakfast with a range of Emirati and other Arabian dishes, Yadoo’s house serves up some of the best Shakshuka anywhere in Abu Dhabi.
+This is a great spot for breakfast, offering a range of Emirati and other Arabian dishes.
+Yadooโs house also serves some of the best Shakshuka in Abu Dhabi!
+NB- cash only

 For reservations, call +971 2 441 1311